syncfusion-content/javascript-docs/js/DatePicker/Week-end-and-Special-dates-highlight.md

-The following screenshot displays the output for the above code.
+The following screenshot displays the output for the above code example.